There’s no silver bullet for measuring societal impact

 About the author

 Ismael Ràfols is a science policy analyst at the Universitat Politècnica de València, Spain.
 This article is based on his keynote to the Science, Technology and Innovation Indicators conference held in Paris between 6th and 8th of September.
-For slides and references, see goo.gl/eLYhny.
+This was published in Research Evaluation and is avalailable at SSRN.
 This blog post was also posted on Research.

 On the OSIRIS blog the members of the project team write about impact of research as our research on this topic progresses.